Suitcase Packing Tips: Helpful Steps to Ensure a Smooth Trip

 #3 Consider purchasing vacuum saver bags

-I have used these space saving bags on multiple trips.
+I have used these vacuum space saving bags on multiple trips.
 They really help to reduce the bulk of clothing, which takes up the main portion of your suitcase.
-I use Space Bags space saving bags both for travel and at home.
+Check out these handy space saving bags which come with a travel pump.

 #4 Plan and organize outfits for the week